stockparfait/experiments/methodology/README.md

 Having said all that, the last (KISS) principle dictates that sometimes we may take justifiable shortcuts.
-For instance, when estimating a p-value formally is too complex or practically infeasible, we may resort to simpler and more intuitive methods, such as visually noting the noise level in the graphs and concluding that this noise likely reflects the typical error margin.
+For instance, when estimating a p-value formally is too complex, practically infeasible, or simply not worth it (e.g. when it's obviously very very small), we may resort to simpler and more intuitive methods, such as visually noting the noise level in the graphs and concluding that this noise likely reflects the typical error margin.

 In any case, the justification for such shortcuts needs to be spelled out explicitly, so that a thorough reader may challenge the justification and decide